-To become an approved PG&E HVAC Optimization Service Contractor you must satisfy the following requirements:
+To become an approved PG&E HVAC Optimization Program Contractor you must satisfy the following requirements:

 - Be in business for a minimum of five years

-- Employ a minimum of three full-time certified HVAC technicians (trade school with a minimum of five years’ service experience)
+- Employ a minimum of two full-time certified HVAC technicians (trade school with a minimum of five years’ service experience)

 - Meet financial stability requirements which may include credit report